LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 The UI of a browser is designed to make simple ``GET`` requests for URLs entered into its address bar.
 This design works great for browsing sites, but falls short when working with APIs.
 Anything beyond a ``GET`` request is difficult to send via a browser address bar alone.
-Think about what is needed to create a new CodingEvent.
+Think about what is needed to create a new ``CodingEvent``.
 This type of request contains a body.
 Our MVC application included a view to allow us to test inputs.
 Our API, however, is
 **headless**.
 It does not contain the client-side form.
 In order to test how it handles requests then, we need a way to interact with the API server without the browser.
 In this studio, we work with Postman to explore how APIs can be consumed.